-- An Official International Event (CIO) is an Event to which NFs are invited to send selected representative individuals and teams, and must be organised under the FEI Statutes, GRs and Sport Rules. - CIOs must include the official Competition for individuals and teams according to the Sport Rules of the relevant Discipline. - 3.
-In Europe, each NF may only organise one CIO for Seniors in any Discipline in any calendar year, unless otherwise decided by the Bureau. - For other age groups and for Seniors outside Europe, the number of CIOs must be specifically approved by the Secretary General on the recommendation of the relevant Technical Committee.
+- 1. An Official International Event (CIO) is an Event to which NFs are invited to send selected representative individuals and teams, and must be organised under the FEI Statutes, GRs and Sport Rules. - 2.
+CIOs must include the official Competition for individuals and teams according to the Sport Rules of the relevant Discipline. - 3.
+In Europe, each NF may only organise one CIO for Seniors in any Discipline in any calendar year, unless otherwise decided by the Bureau. - 4.
+For other age groups and for Seniors outside Europe, the number of CIOs must be specifically approved by the Secretary General on the recommendation of the relevant Technical Committee. - 5.
+A NF shall not be allowed to host or to organise a CIO outside of its territory.